 Application & Eligibility

-Applicants must include a current transcript through Spring 2022 and include a list of their Fall 2022 classes.
+Applicants must include a current transcript through Spring 2024 and must include a list of their Fall 2024 classes.
 Two short essays are also required.

-Math prerequisites: Must be taking or have taken Pre-calculus (or its equivalent)
+Math prerequisites: Must have taken or be taking Precalculus (or its equivalent).

-Computer Science prerequisites: Must have taken or be taking AP Computer Science Principles (or an introductory computing course)
+Computer Science prerequisites: Must have taken or be taking AP Computer Science Principles (or an introductory computing course).
+Moderate programming experience is helpful but not required.

 Unfortunately we are unable to admit international students at this time.
 (Only those already in the U.S. on an F-1 student visa are eligible.)